 What’s the down payment amount for an FHA loan?

 You will need a minimum of 3.5% of the purchase price as a down payment.
-For example, if the house is $200k, you will be required to put down $7000.
+For example, if the house is $200k, you will need to put down $7000.

-If you use an FHA loan, you will have to pay upfront mortgage insurance that is added to the loan amount and monthly mortgage insurance.
-This will be factored into your mortgage payment as well.
+- If you use an FHA loan, you will have to pay upfront mortgage insurance added to the loan amount and monthly mortgage insurance.
 Your local lender knows this and should factor that in when creating your home buying budget.

-When using this loan type, you can ask for up to 6% of the purchase price in closing costs assistance from the seller.
-Though your lender and real estate agent should help you figure out how much you really need to ask for.
+- When using this loan type, you can ask for up to 6% of the seller’s purchase price in closing costs assistance.
+Your lender and real estate agent should help you figure out how much you need to ask for.
 You don’t get to keep any extra money that isn’t used.

-If you have previously filed bankruptcy, you must be two years removed from it before acquiring an FHA loan.
-If you have a previous foreclosure, that must be a minimum of three years prior to your new purchase.
+- If you have previously filed bankruptcy, you must be two years removed from it before acquiring an FHA loan.
+If you have a previous foreclosure, that must be a minimum of three years before your new purchase.